Information We Collect

 Information You Provide Directly

 Our Services allow users to choose to provide us with personal information.
-If you post comments or engage in discussions on certain interactive sections of the Site, sign up for email updates or make a donation, you may be asked to provide personal information (such as your name, email address, mobile phone number, mailing address, sign-in information (e.g., username and password), etc.).
+If you post comments or engage in discussions on certain interactive sections of the Site, sign up for email updates or donate, you may be asked to provide personal information (such as your name, email address, mobile phone number, mailing address, sign-in information (e.g., username and password), etc.).
 If you prefer that we not collect personal information from you, please do not provide us with such information.
 Also, if you prefer that we not contact you in the future through use of this contact information, please do not provide us with such information.
 If at any time you would like to unsubscribe from receiving future emails, please note that we include unsubscribe instructions at the bottom of each email.
-Further, certain of our services involve communicating with you via text message, email or other written correspondence.
+Further, certain of our services which involve communicating with you via text message, email or other written correspondence.
 Such communications are stored on our servers.
 Our communications in each such medium (e.g., text message, email, etc.) provide distinct instructions on how your communication history with us in such medium can be deleted.
 Accordingly, if at any time you would like your correspondence in any given medium deleted, please follow the applicable instructions from our communications in such medium.
+Any data or personal information we collect from you solely through any of our “short-code” or text messaging service, including, without limitation, data collected in any of the categories that follow, will not be shared with any third-parties for their marketing purposes.

 Credit Card Information